johnPertoft/llm-inference-benchmark/README.md

 # LLM Inference Benchmark
-Comparing inference frameworks for LLMs
+Comparing inference frameworks for LLMs for my usecase.

 ## Delimitations
 Initially focusing on comparing performance for a 7B Llama2 model on a single a100 40gb.